uwp-h2021/IntroToProg-Python-Mod07/docs/index.md

 After the run in Windows command, the “DataFile.dat” was opened again to verify the binary data were created as intended, which is shown in Figure 18.
 ![Binary Data in "DataFile.dat" After Run in Windows Command](https://github.com/uwp-h2021/IntroToProg-Python-Mod07/blob/main/docs/Figure%2018.png "Binary Data in DataFile.dat After Run in Windows Command")
 #### Figure 18  Binary Data in "DataFile.dat" After Run in Windows Command
+### GitHub Webpage
+I used index.md to create this webpage, for which a sample portion is shown in Figure 19.

 ## Summary